-It is in this spirit of growth and responsiveness that the International Association of Directors of Law Enforcement Standards & Training have resolved to establish a set of MODEL MINIMUM STANDARDS to which all states may aspire.
+It is in this spirit of growth and responsiveness that the International Association of Directors of Law Enforcement Standards & Training have resolved to establish a set of MODEL STANDARDS to which all states may aspire.

 Table of Contents

 As used in this document, the terms “POST” and “commission” are representative and are used to refer to any agency, commission, committee, organization, or entity tasked with setting standards for the hiring, training, and/or licensing of criminal justice officers and officials.

 The term “state” refers to any political subdivision that is autonomous from national oversight with regards to setting standards for police and corrections officers.
 Many countries do not have such political subdivisions, and in such cases, the term “state” would refer to the national authority designated to set and enforce such standards.

 The terms “certify” and “license” refer to the POST commission’s ability to grant or withhold an officer’s ability to exercise police and custodial powers.